-God says, “Be not anxious,” yet with so many decisions to make in a given day, homeschoolers are easy targets for anxious thoughts.
+God tells us not to be anxious.
+Yet with so many decisions to make in a given day, homeschoolers are easy targets for anxious thoughts and peace often eludes us.
 Take a minute to think about your current struggles.
 What is making you anxious today?
 What is the most worrisome thing you face as a homeschooler?

 Whatever it is, I can promise you God does not want you to be anxious at all about these things.
 Not only that, He has great instructions for how to overcome the anxiety you face.

 We are told, “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”

 How often are you bringing the issue before God?
 I know sometimes I worry and mull over my problems for days, sometimes weeks, dare I say months, before I finally realize I am not truly bringing this issue before God on a regular basis—or ever.

 As many times as I’ve seen God do miracles (big and small) through prayer, you’d think I would be in a constant state of prayer over every little thing that pops up.
 But often I think a discouraging, negative thought.
 Then I let it begin to haunt me—telling me what a failure I am or what a mess I’m making.
 I eventually accept it as truth and find myself muddling through my days in a state of discouragement and despair, with anxiety my most familiar companion.

 Emotionally exhausted, I finally realize I’ve been walking on my own and not with God on this issue.
 Wow.
 I need to remember to take everything to Him.
 Every discouraging thought and belief, everything that stirs up anxiety.
 God has a remedy, but He awaits my request.

 I never want to speak on this verse without bringing attention to those enormously significant two words: with thanksgiving